ankitojha07/ankitojha07/README.md

 About me :

-- 🔭 I’m currently working on Android App Development and UI Designing
+- 🔭 I’m currently working on Cybersecurity and Ethical Hacking
 - 🌱 I’m currently learning Python Programming
-- 👯 I’m looking to collaborate on Android development projects
+- 👯 Interested in Cybersecurity and Ethical Hacking
-- 🤔 I’m looking for help with Machine Learning
+- 🤔 I’m looking for help with Penetration Testing
-- 💬 Ask me about Android Studio
 - 📫 How to reach me: ankitojha9648@gmail.com
 - 😄 Pronouns: He, Him
 - ⚡ Fun fact: Life would be much easier if I had the source code.